Self Guided East London Food Tour

 Check out the video of our East London Food Tour

-As I joke on our guided East London Food Tour, this densely populated area has seen 4 main waves of immigration over the past 350 years: the French Huguenots in the 1680s, Eastern European Ashkenazi Jews in the 1850s, Bangladeshi refugees in the 1970s and…. the Hipsters in the 2000s.
+As explained on our guided East London Food Tour, this densely populated area has seen 4 main waves of immigration over the past 350 years: the French Huguenots in the 1680s, Eastern European Ashkenazi Jews in the 1850s, Bangladeshi refugees in the 1970s and…. the Hipsters in the 2000s.
 With all of these rich cultures layered on top of one another, the resulting food scene is very interesting indeed – and very affordable for any travellers’ budget.

 It is possible to eat from any of the world’s cuisines when you are in the East End of London, but here is a small DIY tour that will have you sampling some of the best the East End has to offer those with a hunger for delicious food.
 If you can’t make it on to one of our guided food tours, try doing this one on your own!